 Use Azure AD to understand Risky Sign-ins in Microsoft 365 and Azure AD

-Azure AD activate risky sign-ins with a demo account
+How Azure AD activate risky sign-ins with a demo account

-Open Azure Active Directory -> Open report: Here you see Risky Users, Risky Sign-ins and Risk Detection.
+Open Azure Active Directory -> Open report: Here you will see Risky Users, Risky Sign-ins and Risk Detection.

-If you select the user, you can see why they have increased risks.
+If you select the user you can see why they have increased risks.

-Open Azure Active Directory
+Open Azure Active Directory.

-Click on Sign-ins to view all login attempts.
+Click Sign-ins to view all login attempts.

-Download the complete CSV file.
+Download the full CSV file.